Gamecredits-Universe/code4gamecredits/app/views/home/faq.html.md

 ----
 The goal is give the initiative to the people, and not only to those who are able to achieve projects.

 For example imagine you want a feature in an open source software but the developers don't care about it and you can't implement it yourself.
-You can start a project on Peer4commit to make this happen.
+You can start a project on Peer4commit to make it happen.
 If you get enough funds you can pay someone to implement the feature.
 There are many freelance developers and companies who will be happy to do that for you.

 Or imagine you favorite band has given up.
 You can raise funds to pay them to work on a new album.